 These days, companies are increasingly conscious of the importance of employee retention.
 Having employees stay and invest their time, knowledge, talents and creativity in an organization contributes to the stability of a company and ensures firms see a return on investment with the people they hire.

 While many factors contribute to employee retention, one thing is clear: an employee’s engagement level and connection to the company’s culture play a huge role in whether or not they choose to invest in a long-term career at the company.

 Our May webinar, Transforming Culture for Employee Retention, explored the relationship between employee engagement and employee retention.
 Lindsay, M. Smith, Michael S. Seaver, and Brian Stinson hosted the webinar, sharing valuable lessons for companies interested in creating cultural change for their organization.
-The trio discussed data from the azcentral.com Top Companies to Work For in Arizona in 2018 report and engaged webinar attendees through live polls.
+The trio discussed data from the azcentral.com Top Companies to Work For in Texas in 2018 report and engaged webinar attendees through live polls.

 Here’s a look at what you missed:

 1. Biggest Employee Retention Challenge? – The Manager-Employee Relationship

 During the webinar, we polled attendees to learn what they believe is their biggest employee retention challenge.
 The manager-employee relationship came out on top, with employee benefits, cultural fit, and career growth opportunities coming in a close second.
 Later on in the webinar, Michael Seaver shared about how having 1-on-1 employee meetings and talking about work-appropriate aspects of their personal lives can help build trust between managers and employees, and increase engagement.

 2. Only About 1/3 of Employees are “Engaged,” or Happy At Work